-Initial Planning Document (IPD) Number Plan Area (NPA) 709
+Planning Document (PD) Number Plan Area (NPA) 709

 INTRODUCTION

 The new Area Code 709 for Newfoundland and Labrador was created in 1962 by splitting from Area Code 506, with 506 being retained by New Brunswick.
 Area Code 709 consists of 211 Exchange Areas serving the province of Newfoundland and Labrador which includes the major communities of Corner Brook, Gander, Grand Falls, Happy Valley-Goose Bay, Labrador City-Wabush, Marystown and St. John’s.
 A list of the Exchange Areas in NPA 709 is provided in Annex B.